-We give ourselves many reasons to not stay fit in college.
+We give ourselves many reasons not to workout or stay fit in college.
 Everyone’s putting (and keeping on) their “freshman five” anyway, there just isn’t enough time with homework and assignments.
 Also, isn’t the gym just way too expensive?

-With YouTube, those reasons are fast becoming excuses.
-That’s because the video platform has many free, quiet and effective workouts ie. totally dorm and apartment-friendly.
+With YouTube and social media, those reasons are fast becoming excuses.
+That’s because video platforms have many free, quiet and effective workouts — ie. totally dorm and apartment-friendly.
 This means you get to get your blood pumping, have fun and not annoy your roommates or neighbours.

 And the health benefits are plenty.
 Regular exercise increases bone density, lowers the risk of cardiovascular disease and cancer, reduces stress, improves psychological well-being … the list goes on.
 Coupled with a healthy diet, you’ll stay in shape too.